JBZoo/CSV-Blueprint/README.md

       is_geohash: true                  # Check if the value is a valid geohash.
 Example: "u4pruydqqvj".
       is_cardinal_direction: true       # Valid cardinal direction.
 Case-insensitive.
 Available values: ["N", "S", "E", "W", "NE", "SE", "NW", "SW", "NONE"]
       is_usa_market_name: true          # Check if the value is a valid USA market name.
 Example: "New York, NY".
+      is_usa_state: true                # Name or code of USA state name.
+Case-insensitive.
+Example: "CA" or "California".

       # Validates whether the input is a country code in ISO 3166-1 standard.
       # Available options: "alpha-2" (Ex: "US"), "alpha-3" (Ex: "USA"), "numeric" (Ex: "840").